smileyborg/UIView-AutoLayout/README.md

 -----------

 *	Will need to use `NSLayoutConstraint` directly in some cases for advanced customization of constraints (e.g. priority)
-*	UIView+AutoLayout intentionally does not support "Leading" or "Trailing" for simplicity, therefore it is not intended to support UI that will display right-to-left languages
+*	For simplicity, UIView+AutoLayout intentionally does not support "Leading" or "Trailing", therefore it is not intended to be used for UI that displays right-to-left languages

 Problems, Suggestions, Pull Requests?
 -------------------------------------